 Both rods have tip-over-butt ferrules.
 But the boron rod’s ferrule is huge and very bony, with a female section measuring 5″ long!
 The T-3’s female ferrule measures 1.5″ Quite a difference.
 By the way the Powerflex has a staggered ferrule.
 When you take it out of the sock you’ll notice it right off.
 The tip is longer than the butt.
 No, nothing is broken.
 Given the differences in properties between boron and graphite, Orvis shortened the butt to help improve the overall action.

 How does the Orvis boron rod cast?
-I took it out on the grass and lined it up with an Airflo Tropical Punch 10-wt floating fly line.
-At 6 3/8 ounces, the rod is heavy and would be tiring over the course of a tide.
-(Today, a fly rod of this size would be an ounce or even two lighter.)
-But you can immediately tell why they called it a Powerflex.
-This thing is a cannon.
+Well I had to find out.
+So I took it out on the grass and lined it up with an Airflo Tropical Punch 10-wt floating fly line.
+You can immediately tell why they called it a Powerflex.
+This thing is a wicked cannon.
 With a single backcast it launched the entire fly line.
+Impressive!
+Granted, this rocket launcher is best in the hands of a strong, experienced, athletic caster.
+The faint of heart should not apply.
+Still an amazing rod in its own right.

 Why did I buy this old rod?
 Well the price was right.
 But there is something else going on here.
 With it I complete a self imposed goal of owning and fishing the brine with every known type of saltwater fly rod – cane, glass, graphite and now boron.
 Done is done, at least until something new comes down the pike!